alluding/GitHub-Username-Checker/README.md

   <h2 align="center">GitHub Username Checker</h3>

   <p align="center">
-    Uses requests and the GitHub API to process and verify the availability of GitHub usernames.
+    Uses requests and the GitHub API (utilizes the base URL before the API) to process and verify the availability of GitHub usernames.
     <br />
 </div>